In This Article

-It's Memorial Day weekend, and I'm on what I believe to be my fifth glass of wine.
-Byrdie's associate editor Victoria and I have jetted up to Santa Barbara for a day of wine tasting to celebrate the start of summer.
-We've spent the day ambling from winery to winery, sampling a smörgåsbord of pinots, both noir and gris, and currently, we're at our last tasting of the day, both sporting a festive buzz.
-But today we're not just drinking to the holiday.
-Really this is more of a goodbye party, because starting June 1, I'm embarking on a sober 30 days.
+It was Memorial Day weekend, and I was on what I believe to be my fifth glass of wine.
+A close friend, Victoria, and I had jetted up to Santa Barbara for a day of wine tasting to celebrate the start of summer.
+We'd spent the day ambling from winery to winery, sampling a smorgasbord of pinots, both noir and gris, and at our last tasting of the day, we were both sporting a festive buzz.
+But that day, we were not just drinking to the holiday.
+It was really more of a goodbye party because starting June 1, I would be embarking on a sober 30 days.

-I almost can't believe it, but it's true—for the entire month of June, I'm not allowing myself so much as a sip of a friend's rosé.
-I know that for some people, going 30 days without drinking doesn't sound like such a big deal, but I've never done it before.
-In fact, when I think about it, I haven't gone more than a dry week since high school.
-Now I'm 24, and alcohol still plays a fairly present role in my life.
-I certainly don't get as sloppy drunk as I did in college (my gut-wrenching hangovers won't allow it).
-But alcohol is still deeply intertwined with my life.
-As an experiment, I simply want to see how I function without it.
+I almost couldn't believe it, but for the entire month of June, I was not allowing myself so much as a sip of a friend's rosé.
+I know that for some people, going 30 days without drinking doesn't sound like a big deal, but I'd never done it before.
+In fact, when I thought about it, I hadn't gone more than a dry week since high school.
+At 24, alcohol still played a fairly present role in my life.
+I certainly didn't get as sloppy drunk as I did in college (my gut-wrenching hangovers wouldn't allow it).
+But alcohol was still deeply intertwined with my life.
+As an experiment, I simply wanted to see how I could function without it.

-Victoria and I are heading to the winery's outdoor patio to finish up our final glass when we stumble (quite literally) across a chalkboard sign that reads, "No wine past this point."
-The symbolism seems almost too perfect.
-Standing on the front steps, I down my last sip, and we catch a Lyft home.
-Tomorrow, I'll wake up a sober woman.
+Victoria and I were heading to the winery's outdoor patio to finish up our final glass when we stumbled (quite literally) across a chalkboard sign that read, "No wine past this point."
+The symbolism seemed almost too perfect.
+Standing on the front steps, I downed my last sip, and we caught a Lyft home.
+The following day, I'd wake up a sober woman.

-Lastly, when I think hard about it, it just seems plain eerie to me that something as simple as a beverage can have such mind-altering, life-changing effects on human beings.
+Lastly, when I thought hard about it, it just seemed plain eerie to me that something as simple as a beverage could have such mind-altering, life-changing effects on human beings.
 Alcohol seems to have cast this spell over us.
 We tip our glasses for so many reasons: as a reward, as a medication, as a social lubrication, as an escape.
 When something good happens, we drink.
 When something bad happens, we drink.
 Sometimes we drink for no reason at all.
 I decided I didn't want to be under that spell anymore.

 It needs to be stated: My sober month was tough.
 At the start, I was most excited to see the positive effects it would have on my skin.
 Perhaps this is unreasonable, but I was expecting to notice massive changes right away: a brightened complexion, a dewier finish, fewer breakouts.
 When nothing seemed different a week into the challenge, I started questioning why I was doing it in the first place.

-The before and after images above compare what my skin looked like two weeks into my sober month with what it looked like during a time when I was drinking at least one alcoholic beverage every day.
-To be honest, it's hard to say whether the massive breakout on my cheek in the "before" photo was alcohol-related or not.
-I actually experienced a breakout toward the end of my sober month that rivaled this one.
+To be honest, it's hard to say whether the massive breakout on my cheek before I stopped drinking was alcohol-related or not.
+I actually experienced a breakout toward the end of my sober month that rivaled that one.
 An esthetician later told me that my blemishes likely had more to do with hormones and stress than anything else.
 A little anti-climactic, I know.